Locally uniform random permutations with large increasing subsequences: Introduction

 \subsection{Random permutations sampled from a pre-permuton}

 We start by defining the model of random permutations studied in this paper.
 Consider points $X_1,\dots,X_N$ in the unit square $\carre$ whose $x$-coordinates and $y$-coordinates are all distinct.
-One can then naturally define a permutation $\sigma$ of size $N$ the following way: for any $i,j\in\lb1,N\rb$, let $\sigma(i)=j$ whenever the point with $i$-th lowest $x$-coordinate has $j$-th lowest $y$-coordinate.
-We denote by $\perm(X_1,\dots,X_N)$ this permutation; see \cref{fig_perm_ex} for an example.
-Now suppose $\mu$ is a probability measure on $\carre$ and that $X_1,\dots,X_N$ are random i.i.d.~points distributed under $\mu$: the random permutation $\perm(X_1,\dots,X_N)$ is then denoted by $\sample_N(\mu)$.
+One can then define a permutation $\sigma$ of size $N$ in the following way: for any $i,j\in\llbracket1,N\rrbracket$, let $\sigma(i)=j$ whenever the point with $i$-th lowest $x$-coordinate has $j$-th lowest $y$-coordinate.
+We denote by $\perm{X_1,\dots,X_N}$ this permutation; see \Cref{fig_perm_ex} for an example.
+Now suppose $\mu$ is a probability measure on $\carre$ and $X_1,\dots,X_N$ are random i.i.d.~points distributed under $\mu$: the random permutation $\perm{X_1,\dots,X_N}$ is then denoted by $\sample{N}{\mu}$.
 To ensure this permutation is well defined, we suppose that the marginals of $\mu$ have no atom so that $X_1,\dots,X_N$ have almost surely distinct $x$-coordinates and $y$-coordinates.
-We call such a measure a \textit{pre-permuton}; see \Cref{section_discussions} for discussion around this name.
+We call such a measure a \textit{pre-permuton}; see \Cref{section_discussions} for a discussion around this name.

-Notice that permutations sampled from the uniform measure on $\carre$ are uniformly random.
+Note that permutations sampled from the uniform measure on $\carre$ are uniformly random.
 The model of random permutations previously defined thus generalizes the uniform case while allowing for new tools in a geometric framework, as illustrated in \cite{AD95} (see also \cite{K06} for a variant with uniform involutions).
-This observation motivates the study of such models, as done for example in \cite{AD95} or \cite{S22}.
+This observation motivates the study of such models, as done for example in \cite{DZ95} or \cite{S22}.

-In the present paper we are interested in pre-permutons that are absolutely continuous with respect to Lebesgue measure on $\carre$, and denote by $\mu_\rho$ the pre-permuton having density $\rho$.
-Following \cite{S22} we call sampled permutations under $\mu_\rho$ locally uniform.
+In the present paper we are interested in pre-permutons that are absolutely continuous with respect to the Lebesgue measure on $\carre$, and denote by $\mu_\rho$ the pre-permuton having density $\rho$.
+Following \cite{S22} we call the permutations sampled under $\mu_\rho$ locally uniform.
 This name is easily understood when $\rho$ is continuous, since the measure $\mu_\rho$ can then locally be approximated by a uniform measure.